-The humble honey bee, is such an important part of our food chain, not only in Australia but worldwide.
+The humble honey bee is such an important part of our food chain, not only in Australia but worldwide.
 Without their amazing ability to pollinate our crops, we would be extremely limited with our food source.
 The Wheen Bee Foundation of Australia, claims that “two thirds of Australia’s agricultural output is dependent on honey bees”.
 There have been a lot of studies over the years that can support this claim.
-A significant difference in a crops output, and the quality of that output, is greatly improved with the presence of bees hard at work.
+A significant difference in a crops output and the quality of that output is greatly improved with the presence of bees hard at work.
 So what can we take from that?
-Planting to attract bees is a vital part of growing produce at home.
+Planting to attract them is a vital part of growing produce at home.

 Some of the crops that need bees include:

 Nature has an amazing way of adapting to what it needs.
 Over time, plants have found a way to attract bees to them by producing more of an open, flat tubular flower with lots of pollen and nectar.
 These flowers also produce a ‘bee attracting’ scent and use bright colours to signal to them they have the goods!

 It is said that flowers which get regular visits by bees will produce more uniformed and larger produce, which is more obvious in fruit that is grown on trees.